descholar-ceo/boiler/README.md

 - Close your current terminal and open another one and run `boiler` :point_right: :point_right: :point_right: there you go!

 ### How to get a help? :pray:
-Please join our community on [Gitter](https://gitter.im/boiler-community/community) and post whichever your blocker
+Please join our community on [Gitter](https://gitter.im/boiler-community/community) and post any question you have about this project.

 ## Built with
 [Golang](https://golang.org/)